COMP 290-01 Syllabus

 Communications

 All communications outside of in person meetings will occur via Teams, Zulip or GitHub.
 Communication in public channels is preferred.
-However, sensitive conversations should be initiated as a private chat.
+However, sensitive conversations should be initiated as a private chat on Teams.
 Please do not send e-mails.

 Office Hours